flashflashrevolution/.github/CONTRIBUTING.md

 ## First things first

 When you have the desire to contribute to this repository, please first open a discussion for the change via an issue on Github and feel free to bring your issue up in the #dev-chitchat discord channel.

-If you intend to do the legwork for the change, make sure you specify that in the issue body.
+If you would like to claim an issue that you did not create, please discuss it in #dev-chitchat and follow up by leaving a comment in the issue itself.
+A team memeber will assign you to the issue.

 ## Methodologies